-Contrary to the district court's conclusion, Takeda's interpretation of Section 1.2(d) does not "mean, as a practical matter, attempts by Takeda to enforce its Colcrys patents would never risk a loss that could open the door for Mylan."
-Appx21.
+Contrary to the district court's conclusion, which mirrors its decision in the Mylan Case, Takeda's interpretation of Section 1.2(d) does not "mean, as a practical matter, attempts by Takeda to enforce its Colcrys patents would never risk a loss that could open the door for [Alkem]."
+Appx14.
 The district court's opinion assumes, without any factual basis, that Takeda would choose to stop asserting all the patents available to it to prevent a generic Colcrys® product from coming to the market in order to manipulate a result that would not trigger Section 1.2(d).
-Moreover, it also assumes incorrectly-that defendants would routinely agree to a dismissal of a subset of claims without any substantive ruling on their defenses or counterclaims of noninfringement, invalidity, or unenforceability.
+Moreover, it also assumes-incorrectly-that defendants would routinely agree to a dismissal of a subset of claims without any substantive ruling on their defenses or counterclaims of noninfringement, invalidity, or unenforceability.